 - Feb.
 2014 – Gold Medal at the “Grand Master João Alberto Barreto Circuito Rio Championships 2014″, in Rio De Janiero Brazil.

 - Oct.
-24, 2014 Presented my Black Belt in Brazilian Jiu Jitsu from 9th Degree BJJ Red Belt, Grand Master Alvaro Barreto, and 7th Degree Coral Belt, Master Sylvio Behring.
+24, 2014 Presented my Black Belt in Brazilian Jiu Jitsu from then 9th Degree BJJ Red Belt, Grand Master Alvaro Barreto, and 7th Degree Coral Belt, Master Sylvio Behring.

 - Oct.
 23, 2015 Present my Professor stripes in Brazilian Jiu Jitsu from Master Sylvio Behring.

 - Co-opened seventh school, this time in St. Albert with the acting BBCC partners, with Professor Tyson LaRone acting as Head Instructor/owner, in September, 2016.

 - Co-opened eighth school, in West Edmonton with the acting BBCC partners, with Professor Lane Binetruy acting as Head Instructor/owner, in January 2017.

 - Purchased a brand-new 8000 sq/ft building for the New Edmonton South Expansion dojo on July 31, 2017 after moving out from our original dojo of 20 years at the end of April 2017.
 Finished renovations enough to start classes April of 2018.

 - Sunday May 6, 2018, Presented my 5th Degree Black Belt in Karate from 8th Degree Master Dale Lee of the Ging Jing Martial Arts Association assuming the new title of distinction, “Kyoshi”.

 - Co-opened school in Olds with the acting BBCC partners, with Sensei Jamie Hart acting as Head Instructor/owner in July 2018.